dhanraju/python/concepts/strings.md

 1. What does it means for strings to be immutable in python?

    Once a string object has been created, it cannot be changed.
 Modifying that string creates a whole new object in memory.
 The concept is proved using id() function.

-1. Does defining a string twice creates one or two objects in memory?
+2. Does defining a string twice creates one or two objects in memory?

    It only creates one.
-This helps python save memory when dealing with large strings.
+This helps python to save memory when dealing with large strings.
    eg:
    animal = 'dog'
    pet = 'dog'
    print(id(animal))
    print(id(pet))

-both returns the save value.
+   both returns the same value.

-1. Confirm that 2 strings have the same identity?
+3. Confirm that 2 strings have the same identity?

    st1 = "dhanu"
    st2 = "Dhanu"
    st3 = "dhanu"
    st4 = "dhanu1"
    st5 = "    This is dhanu.     "

    print(st1 == st3)

-1. Count the total number of characters in a string?
+4. Count the total number of characters in a string?

    print(len(st)

-12. Check if a string contains a specific substring?
+5. Check if a string contains a specific substring?

    print(st1 in st)

-13. Find the index of first occurrence of a substring in a string?
+6. Find the index of first occurrence of a substring in a string?
 If substring is "dhanu"

    print(st.find(st1))

-14. Count the number of a specific character in a string?
+7. Count the number of a specific character in a string?

    print(st.count('a'))

 15. Check if a string contains only numbers?